-The Heritage Fruits Society is based in Melbourne, Australia.
+The Heritage Fruits Society is a not-for-profit group based in Melbourne, Australia.
 Our aim is to conserve heritage fruit varieties (also known as 'heirloom fruits') on private and public land.

 We enable and encourage society members to research this wide range of varieties and to inform the public on the benefits of heritage fruits for health, sustainability and biodiversity.

 You can read about our history here.

 You can find our list of heritage apples here.

 The Heritage Fruits Society will hold Working Bees at Petty's Orchard between 9am and 12 noon on -

 * some Wednesdays - see list on right

 2014-15 was a successful year in the development of the Society.
 It saw progress in a number of initiatives.

 We again ran grafting days at Pettys, CERES and The Briars, and joined in the Werribee Park Orchard day.
 A particular success at these was the sale of one-year old trees, so we are increasing our supply, and targeting varieties we believe are in demand by home growers.
 We also limited the number of varieties of cut scion to about 70, on the understanding that we would cut scion, if available, from Pettys trees on the Pettys grafting day.